cvut/javascript/README.md

 - Avoid classes, `this`, and prototype manipulation.
 Stick with objects and pure functions.
 - Avoid mutating state.
 Treat immutability as baseline.

+## ES6

+[Learn about EcmaScript 6](http://git.io/es6features), its new syntax and features, and use it in you project today.

+For browser-oriented projects transpile your project with [Babel](https://babeljs.io/).

+For server oriented projects, you can use ES6 natively in Node.js version 0.12 (with [`--harmony` flag](https://github.com/joyent/node/wiki/es6-%28a.k.a.-harmony%29-features-implemented-in-v8-and-available-in-node)) and [io.js](https://iojs.org/).
+Alternatively you can use [babel-node](https://babeljs.io/docs/usage/cli/#babel-node) from the Babel project.
+Consult [ES6 Compatibility Table](https://kangax.github.io/compat-table/es6/).

+You may want to avoid Babel in smaller projects where Ethe code compilation brings unjustified overhead.

+Avoid using other languages which compile to JavaScript, like CoffeeScript.
+While they may have more syntactic sugar and features, they are much more opinionated and not everyone may like them.

+See [tooling](tooling/) for tips how to manage your build process.

 ## Modules